vania-bisbal/repo-website/docs/term2/DigitalPrototyping/mycelium.md

 	=== "Tools"

-        * Pot
-        * Stove
-        * Digital scale
+        * 3D printer
-        * Syringe
+        * Filament

 	=== "Materials"

-        * 12gr Gelatine (Biopolymer)
+        * Mycelium
-        * 60ml Water (Solvent)
+        * Water
-        * 7.2gr  Glycerine 9% (Plasticizer)
-        * Natural Colorings: Gold Mica and Red Mica

 ##Step by Step Instructions

 !!! example "STEP BY STEP overview"

-    === "step 1: Prepare the Mold"
+    === "step 1: Prepare the 3D Mold"
-        * Create your design for the bag.
+        * Create your 3D model in Rhino or any other 3D sw.
-        * Draw the design in a 2D software (Ex.Illustrator)
-        * Save it as .dxf and open it in Rhino for lasser configurations
+        * Save it and open it Ultimaker Cura to slice it for the 3D printer.
-        * Set up the lasser cutting space and machine
+        * Set up the base, walls, type of filament etc.
-        * Select the colors for cutting correctly
-        * Take the final pieces and paste it on a flat material with super glue.
+        * Send to print and observe at least the first 3 layers to see if its doing ok.

-	=== "step 2: Prepare the Gelatine mix"
+	=== "step 2: Prepare the Mycelium mix"
         * Add the Gelatine to the water.
         * Warm the mix until it  becomes homogeneous, do not boil .
         * Add the glycerine and stir.
         * Add the selected colors and stir again.

-	=== "step 3: Pour and eliminate bubbles"
+	=== "step 3: Place the Mycelium in the mold"
         * Take the Gelatine polymer mix.
         * Pour the mix onto the mold.
         * Tap the mold so the mix distributes evenly over the surface.
         * Remove bubbles with a scissors.
         * Add extra colorful decoration

-	=== "step 4: Dry "
+	=== "step 4: Grow "
-        * Let it dry for 5 days
+        * Let it grow for 1 week in the dark.

-        === "step 6: Removal "
-        * Take out of the frame after 5 days.
-        * Pull slowly from the border of the bioplastic until completely detached.
-        * Use a cutter if needed of correct the borders.

-**Safety rules & Tips**

--  Working with an induction heat plate is safer
-- Do not stand inhaling over the pot if there is alcohol in the recipe
-- Use towels to pick up hot pots
-- Use a lab coat or apron for keeping yourself clean
-- Tie your hair up

-Take a look to the process: <iframe width="560" height="315" src="https://www.youtube.com/embed/J5LSycq1j4I?si=DYsmAep7_IFKdJaG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 **Reflection**
 I began this first trial searching for some inspiration in pinterest and tiktok and found some cool experiences.
 Then as im just initiating with Rhino I decided to search for Rhino files in thingiverse that I could use as a base for 3d printing the mold.

-Here are some of the files I found cool:
+* Here are some of the files I found cool: *
 [Flower pot] https://www.thingiverse.com/thing:3598511 - it has a system for an easy removal of the cast if you are not using a flexible material.
 [Duny mold] https://www.thingiverse.com/thing:438250 - cute character which prints in 10 minutes.
 [Mold for planter] https://www.thingiverse.com/thing:4089572/files